alexhsamuel/apsis/notes/agent.md

       or may not be killed.

+1. Local chaperone

+    The scheduler invokes a chaperone to manage a single program.
+For remote programs, the scheduler invokes the chaperone remotely via ssh and holds an ssh connection open.
+When the program terminates, the chaperone reports the outcome back to the parent and shuts down.

+    - ✗ Reconnectable.  [but status can be recovered with files]
+    - ✓ No external setup per host.
+    - ✗ No remote code.
+    - ✗ Async program updates.
+    - ✗ No ssh required.
+    - ✓ No orphan processes.

 1. Ephemeral agent, single program

     The scheduler runs an agent on the remote host to manage a single program.